Tax Preparation Industry Profile

-Tax preparation is unusual in that more so than any other industry, it provides a service which assists with a process that legally every adult American is required to do – submit an income tax return.
-Because of that, tax preparation is big business.
-38,287 firms operated in the field last year, generating 7.7 billion in annual revenue.
+Tax preparation is unusual in that even more so than almost any other industry, it provides a service which assists with a process that legally every adult American is required to do – submit an income tax return.
+Because of that, tax preparation is big business – 38,287 firms operated in the field last year, generating 7.7 billion in annual revenue.
 Because it is required, tax preparation tends to be recession resistant.
-Of the 82 million returns prepared by paid preparers, franchises handled 23 percent of them.
+Of the 82 million returns prepared by paid preparers, franchises handled 23% of them.

 Tax Preparation Industry Background